View

 United States History Cross-Links

-• This image depict her in this cartoon as being sophisticated with nice clothes while working on her famous piece “Death of Cleopatra”.
+• This image depicts her working on her famous piece “Death of Cleopatra”.

 Biography from Smithsonian American Art Museum